santhanamhari/starter-hugo-academic/content/project/solo/index.md

 slides: example
 ---

 Implemented SOLO with a category and mask branch for segmentation.
-Assign each instance to a grid cell based on instance's location and size.
+Assigned each instance to a grid cell based on instance's location and size.